toluaj/nestjs-tasktacker/README.md

 npm run test
 ```

-This command will execute five tests for the Todo resolver and one test for the Prisma service.
-For more detailed information on the resolver tests, navigate to the src/todo/todo.resolver.spec.ts file
+This command will execute 15 tests forfor 4 test suites (Auth, Prisma, Todo, and Users).

+## Bonus Features

+In addition to the core requirements, I have implemented the following bonus features to enhance the functionality of the Todo List API:

+1. Pagination: Added API support for pagination of the Todo items.
+You can retrieve a specific number of Todo items per page and navigate through the results using pagination arguments.

+2. Authentication and Authorization: Implemented JWT-based authentication and authorization for API requests.
+Users are required to authenticate and provide a valid token to access protected routes.